-As a teenager I was diagnosed with A.D.D.
-I was placed on Ritalin for a few years.
+I got a diagnosis for ADD as a teenager.
+I was on Ritalin for a few years.
 My parents saw how that drug erased my personality and turned me into a drone and eventually had me stop taking it.
 I learned how to deal with my natural over-abundance of energy and my talkative nature on my own as best I could which was sometimes quite the challenge.

 During the summer before my sophomore year of high school, I tried cannabis for the first time ever.
 I smoked my first bowl with a friend in his uncles tool shed and the rest is history.
 I felt a sense of relief and relaxation I had never thought possible.
 It helped me calm down the jacked-up jack rabbit that was my mind to a beautiful and comfortable level.
-Ritalin was no longer needed.
+There was no more need for Ritalin.

-Cannabis has helped me in many, many ways, ranging from helping with tinnitus to helping me keep my aggression at a low.
+Cannabis is a help to me in many, many ways, ranging from helping with tinnitus to helping me keep my aggression at a low.
 It is such a beautiful plant.

 What the Studies Say

 People diagnosed with ADD and ADHD are already well aware of the possible benefits of the plant.
 As demonstrated by a survey of attention deficit-focused support forums, popular sentiment suggests that many already self-medicating their symptoms with cannabis.
 The analysis, published in 2016, pulled data from 55 randomly selected online threads.
 They found 25 percent of the posts said cannabis was a helpful ADD/ADHD therapy.